-When Jukka Korpihete was recently test-riding a new elevator at a shopping center in Helsinki, he overheard heart-warming feedback from children sharing the car: “Wow, this is so cool!
+Some time ago when he was test-riding a new elevator at a shopping center in Helsinki, he overheard heart-warming feedback from children sharing the car: “Wow, this is so cool!
 I wish our home looked like this!”

-“It was a great moment, because kids are totally honest,” says Jukka, an experience design expert developing new digital features at KONE.
-His task is to make every ride an experience by performing magic tricks with light, drawing on nearly 20 years’ experience as one of Finland’s top lighting designers.
+“It was a great moment, because kids are totally honest,” says Korpihete, an experience design expert developing new digital features at KONE.
+His task is to make every ride an experience by performing magic tricks with light, drawing on nearly 25 years’ experience as one of Finland’s top lighting designers.

 Digital connectivity has opened up whole new realms of possibility in this field of design, he explains: “With dimming, animations, and colors, we can synchronize every stage of the journey in a very sophisticated choreography.”